reichlab/docs.zoltardata/docs/FileFormats.md

 ## Quantile forecast format (CSV)

 Zoltar libraries support importing quantile data (see [Validation.md](Validation.md) for more information) via the COVID-19 CSV format documented at [covid19-forecast-hub](https://github.com/reichlab/covid19-forecast-hub/blob/master/README.md#data-model).
-While this format is not supported by Zoltar itself (i.e., you cannot upload one directly - you must always upload JSON files in the [above format](#project-creation-configuration-json)), the libraries allow you to translate between the two.
+While this format is not a native Zoltar data format, the libraries translate between the formats.
+This allows users to provide CSVs that can be translated into JSON and uploaded into Zoltar.

 Columns: The Zoltar libraries ignore all but the following, which are allowed to be in any order: